GuangjieXu/data-visualization/README.md

 Need to include the data in the repo.
 Plot 1: Something looks weird with 2010 boxplot for win - why is the the upper quartile cut off?
 Y-axis label should be points scored.
 Plot 2: Need to rename the facet labels like "Three Pointers" etc. There's too many boxplots in this graph - Not sure what we should focus on.
 Also why does greater variance in assist suggest a gameplay orientation towards assists?
 Shouldn't lower variance be better since he's more consistent?
 Plot 3: boxplots for some years look weird, e.g., 2004, 2009, 2011, 2012.
 Check what's going on.
 Boxplots are a great tool but when you have so many seasons and variables, it might be better to just focus on the mean/median to get your point across.

 ### How I will incorporate that feedback and expand the project for the final ?
+For the final project, I decide to continue using the topic I selected in assignment 3.

 In the final project, I will upload the data I used.
 You can find the data here:[https://github.com/GuangjieXu/data-visualization/blob/main/lebron_career_final.csv](https://github.com/GuangjieXu/data-visualization/blob/main/lebron_career1.csv)